 But if you lose again, you now have to double your bet again.
 This time you have to lay down $20.
 If you win, you’re still only up $5 for the session.
 And if you lose a third time in a row?

 Well, now you have to bet $40.
 And if you win, you’re still only up $5, because of the amounts of the three previous losses.

-Fans of the Martingale will argue that it would be extremely rare to have a losing streak of seven losses in a row.
+Fans of the Martingale as an online roulette strategy will argue that it would be extremely rare to have a streak of seven losses in a row.
 But in reality, you’ll have a losing streak of 7 losses in a row about once in every one hundred sessions.

 And even if you won that $640 bet after the losing streak of 6 losses in a row?
 You’d be up only $10.
 You’re risking $640 for a net win of $10.
 Does that sound like a good bet to you?

 The problem with the Martingale System is that it guarantees lots of small wins, but those small wins are offset by occasional large losses.
 Changing the sizes of your bets doesn’t affect the math behind the game.

 So Which Roulette Strategies Actually Work?